Bhanu-code/OpenLMS/README.md

  ## 🛠️ Contributing Guide

-We welcome contributions to the **videocall webapp** project!
+We welcome contributions to the **OpenLMS** project!
 To contribute:
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature-name`)
 3. Commit your changes (`git commit -am 'Add new feature'`)